Golden State Foods: 2000-2011

 Chef Gold was launched in 2000 to produce liquid products, such as ketchup and mustard, and cooked meat products for a variety of customers.
 In the same year, GSF formed a self-serving subsidiary called Centralized Leasing Company (CLC) to provide GSF with leasing services.
 In 2002 Signature Services was launched to offer customized services such as store painting, lot striping, power washing and landscaping.
 In partnership with The Arthur Wells Group in St. Louis; GSF formed CFM Logistics to help clients with their freight distribution needs.
 By 2017, the company serviced approximately 25,000 restaurants.

 Prior to 2000, the entirety of GSF's revenue came from McDonald's.
 With the expansion of its customer base, by 2006, the company's dependency on McDonald's was reduced to 80%.
 The vice president of distribution said in 2006 that they choose their new customers in such a way to avoid upsetting McDonald's.

 GSF established the GSF Foundation, a nonprofit organization, in 2002 to provide support to children and families in need through volunteering and donations.

 In 2004, Golden State Foods became a 100% management-owned and operated company with the acquisition of 50.3% of the company that was owned by Yucaipa Companies.

 Four GSF distribution centers received awards for food safety in 2004.

 In 2006, Quality Custom Distribution (QCD) was formed as a subsidiary of GSF.
 As of February 2020, QCD delivered supplies to over 7,500 stores, including Starbucks, Chipotle Mexican Grill and Chick-fil-A.

 In 2009, an employee was crushed and killed by a robotic palletizer at GSF's City of Industry Plant.
 The company pleaded guilty to a felony violation of machinery lockout-tagout and fined $2 million.
 Additionally, the company pleaded guilty to violating California Labor Code 6425 in January 2013 for "the willful violation of Title 8 of the California Code of Regulations § 3314(h)".
-The manager responsible was convicted of a misdemeanor and placed on a probation.
+The manager responsible was convicted of a misdemeanor and placed on probation.